 • The outdoor economy is a vital part of the UK’s tourism sector, employing nine per cent of the nation’s workforce.

 In Wales, a study by the Welsh Economy Research Unit published in 2011 revealed that in 2009 there were 28m walking-related trips to the Welsh countryside and coast.
 Expenditure associated with these walking and hill-walking trips was around £632m.
 Walking accounts for around 16% of Welsh tourism.
 Download pdf.

 The potential benefits of increasing opportunities for outdoor recreation and improving access laws in Wales are many.
 It has been estimated that the cost of physical inactivity to Wales is around £650 million per year (Creating an Active Wales, 2009 - download pdf).
 However, only 37% of men and 24% of women in Wales are reported to meet their recommended levels of physical activity (British Heart Foundation, 2012).

 The Sport & Recreation Alliance also has some useful research reports and facts and figures regarding particiation and the value of sport and recreation.
-It is currently undertaking a project, in association with Liverpool John Moores University, to pull together existing research to showcase the value of outdoor recreation to the UK and impress on government just how crucial many of the services the outdoor sector provides are in improving the health, wealth and happiness of Britain.
+It's Reconomics report, published in June 2014, pulls together existing research to showcase the value of outdoor recreation to the UK.
+The report highlights getting active outdoors as the nation's favourote pastime and aims to impress on government just how crucial outdoor sector services are in improving the health, wealth and happiness of Britain.